martinring/thesis/src/3-Self-Verification.md

 The obtained results clearly show the benefits of the proposed approach.
 Typical embedded systems (as the ones considered here) allow for a huge variety of configurations.
-As shown in Table [#tab:exp], this results in a rather large search space and SAT instance for the verification, which takes a significant amount of time to solve (in some cases, the corresponding verification task could not be solved within the given time-limit of one day).
-In contrast, after deployment, configuration variables can be instantiated with their actual values, as discussed  in [#sec:gen_idea].
-This substantially reduces the search space and allows to solve the verification task even on the limited resources of an embedded system.
+As shown in [#tab:exp-pre], this results in a rather large search space and SAT instance for the verification, which takes a significant amount of time to solve (in some cases, the corresponding verification task could not be solved within the given time-limit of one day).
+In contrast, after deployment, configuration variables can be instantiated with their actual values, as discussed in [#sec:selfie-general-idea].
+This substantially reduces the search space and allows to solve the verification task even on the limited resources of an embedded system as shown in [#tab:exp-post].

 Of course, the search space is only one complexity indicator: as the multiplier system shows, even a comparatively small search space may